pmhost/epochwolf.com/source/photos/2013-10-14-fight-jaru-v-punkcat.markdown

 hours_to_write: 0
 ---

-Jaru and Punkcat had a brief mock fight for fun.
+Jaru and Punk Cat had a brief mock fight for fun.